norahollenstein/human-reading-neural-attention/README.md

 Code for Modeling Human Reading with Neural Attention (EMNLP 2016).

-Code adapted to ZuCo data.
+Code adapted to test on ZuCo data.

 ## Preparing data